Vazhadval/GirtekaTask/README.md

 * App applies migrations automatically

-To run app on docker
+* To run app on docker:

 1. change connection string from program.cs file
 2. in the directory where the Dockerfile is run command : docker build -t web_api .